wsbctechnicalblog/wsbctechnicalblog.github.io/README.md

 The approval process to publish a post on WorkSafeBC Technical Blog consists of two (minimum) or more reviewers who must carefully examine content submitted in the form of Pull Request.
 Only if all involved reviewers approve the Pull Request will the blog post get published.

-The 4 specific ethics in the guide will have to be followed:
+The following specific ethics will have to be followed:

-Thing to keep in mind when submitting/reviewing blog posts:

 - Address sharing of intellectual property must be made transparent